-God gave marriage as a gift to Adam and Eve, marriage wasn’t just for convenience or culture.
-It was instituted by God and had three basic aspects for then and now.
+God gave marriage as a gift to Adam and Eve; marriage wasn’t just for convenience or culture.
+God instituted it and had three basic aspects for then and now.

-- The man was to leave his parents and in a public act, promises himself to his wife.
+- The man was to leave his parents and, in a public act, promise himself to his wife.

 - The man and woman are joined together by taking responsibility for each other’s welfare and by loving the mate above all others.

-- The two would become one flesh in intimacy and commitment of sexual union which is reserved for marriage.
+- The two would become one flesh in intimacy and commitment to sexual union, which is reserved for marriage.

-Jacob was the Son of Isaac who was the son of Abraham.
+Jacob was the Son of Isaac, who was the son of Abraham.
 Isaac had two sons, Esau and Jacob.
-Ordinarily, a father would give the primary blessing to the firstborn, in this case Esau.
-Because Isaac’s failed vision it allowed Jacob and his mother to deceive Isaac by pretending he was his brother Esau.
-Jacob previously had tricked Esau out of his birthrights, then he stole his blessings from his father.
+Ordinarily, a father would give the primary blessing to the firstborn, in this case, Esau.
+Because of Isaac’s failed vision, it allowed Jacob and his mother to deceive Isaac by pretending he was his brother Esau.
+Jacob had previously tricked Esau out of his birthright, stealing his blessings from his father.
 Jacob was known as a trickster.
-Jacob didn’t realize one day he would be deceived according to the word of God (Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap – Galatians 6:7).
+Jacob didn’t realize one day he would be deceived according to the Word of God (Be not deceived; God is not mocked: for whatsoever a man soweth, that shall he also reap – Galatians 6:7).
 Jacob’s deceitfulness returned to him when he was to marry Rachel, but received Leah.
-On the evening of the first day of the feast, the bride would be taken to the tent of the groom into a prepared nuptial chamber.
+On the evening of the first day of the feast, the bride would be taken to the groom’s tent into a prepared nuptial chamber.
 There the couple would consummate their physical union.

-It was in the chamber, Laban brought Leah to Jacob, passing her off as Rachel.
-The chamber was dark, the bride’s face was covered and most likely Jacob had been drinking, celebrating at the feast for his marriage.
-The next morning, Jacob found out his bride that he had worked for, for seven years wasn’t the woman he supposed to had married, but her sister Leah, the younger daughter.
-Although Laban knew he was deceiving Jacob, he used the excuse of according to their custom, the younger wasn’t to marry before the elder this is why he gave him his younger daughter.
+It was in the chamber Laban brought Leah to Jacob, passing her off as Rachel.
+The chamber was dark, the bride’s face was covered, and most likely, Jacob had been drinking, celebrating at the feast for his marriage.
+The next morning, Jacob found out his bride, whom he had worked for, for seven years, wasn’t the woman he was supposed to have married, but her sister Leah, the younger daughter.
+Although Laban knew he was deceiving Jacob, he used the excuse that according to their custom, the younger wasn’t to marry before the elder, so he gave him his younger daughter.

-Jacob had once used Isaac’s blindness to deceive him about his identity, now Laban used the darkness to deceive Jacob about the identity of his bride.
-In order for Jacob to marry Rachel, he would have to work another seven years, and he did because of the love he had for Rachel.
-According to the Mosaic Law the practice of man marrying two sisters was prohibited (Neither shall thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time – Leviticus 18:18).
-Because of man’s hardened heart of the instructions of God, the word of God was rejected and man lived by his self-will.
-God’s word is not a cultural thing, but it’s to be applied to every nation that was created by the Creator, God.
+Jacob had once used Isaac’s blindness to deceive him about his identity; now, Laban used the darkness to deceive Jacob about the identity of his bride.
+For Jacob to marry Rachel, he would have to work another seven years, and he did because of the love he had for Rachel.
+This marriage was before the Mosaic Law.
+According to the Mosaic Law, the practice of a man marrying two sisters was prohibited (Neither shall thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her lifetime – Leviticus 18:18).
+Because of man’s hardened heart of the instructions of God, the Word of God was rejected and man lived by his self-will.
+God’s Word is not cultural but must be applied to every nation created by the Creator.

-Living according to self-will and rejecting the word of God can cause misery and pain.
+Living according to self-will and rejecting the Word of God can cause misery and pain.
 It causes hardship to ourselves and others.
-In order to live according to God’s written instructions, we have to have a desire to live by them, if we ask God to help us to live according to His written word, He would give us that desire, because then we would be living according to His word and His will.
+To live according to God’s written instructions, we have to desire to live by them; if we ask God to help us live according to His written Word, He would give us that desire because then we would live according to His Word, His will.